Illustrated flow chart showing the logic of use cases in UX design

 Define Goals and Objectives

-You want your person to achieve specific goals and objectives.
-Thus, you need to define them while you create your use cases.
-Distinguishing goals for different personas helps you better understand individual needs and intentions.
+You want your persona to achieve specific goals and objectives and get through the tasks to the ultimate goal without disruption, and so you’re going to want to define them while you create your use cases.
+For this, you’re going to want to distinguish goals for different personas to help you better understand individual needs and intentions.

-• The Primary actor is central to a particular use case and wants to achieve a goal using the system.
-They are the main beneficiaries of the system and usually initiate the use case.
+The primary actor is central to a particular use case and wants to achieve a goal using the system, and they’re the main beneficiaries of the system and the ones who tend to initiate the use case in the first instance.

-• The Secondary actors help the system achieve the primary actor's goal.
-They provide additional services or information the system needs to fulfill the primary actor's request.
+Then, you’ve got the secondary actors—and they’re the ones who help the system achieve the primary actor’s goal for them, and provide additional services or information that the system needs to fulfill the primary actor’s request.

 List Actions and Scenarios

-List all the actions a persona has to perform to achieve the goal.
-Actions may include "logging in," inputting a website URL," or "selecting a type of analysis."
-You must also outline the basic, exceptional, and alternative flows.
-For instance, the basic flow could be a successful login and analysis, while the alternative flow could include actions taken when a user forgets a password.
+Those are actions, but what you’ll also want to do is to outline the basic, exceptional, and alternative flows—for instance, the basic flow could be a successful login and analysis, while the alternative flow could include actions taken whenever a user forgets a password (something that does—and may well continue to—happen with many a user).

 Show Hide video transcript